 Be mindful of the fact that when you refinance with a private lender you can be offered both fixed and variable rate options.
 Be sure to understand which makes sense for your financial situation before choosing.

-SoFi is a leader is the student loan space, offering both private student loans to help pay your way through school, or refinancing options to help you save on the loans you already have.
+SoFi is a leader in the student loan space, offering both private student loans to help pay your way through school, or refinancing options to help you save on the loans you already have.
 Check out your interest rate in just a few minutes—with no strings attached.

-Notice: SoFi refinance loans are private loans and do not have the same repayment options that the federal loan program offers such as Income Based Repayment or Income Contingent Repayment or PAYE.
+FOR MORE INFORMATION.
+Notice: SoFi refinance loans are private loans and do not have the same repayment options that the federal loan program offers such as Income-Driven Repayment plans, including Income-Contingent Repayment or PAYE.
 SoFi always recommends that you consult a qualified financial advisor to discuss what is best for your unique situation.

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.